-Pelvic organ prolapse (POP) is something that many women find themselves managing after pregnancy and childbirth.
+Pelvic organ prolapse (POP) is something that many folks find themselves managing after pregnancy and childbirth.
 In no way, does a diagnosis of prolapse mean that you cannot exercise or strength train.
-Some simple tweaks to your exercise program will allow you to workout safely and manage your prolapse effectively.
+Some simple tweaks to your exercise program will allow you to workout safely and manage your prolapse effectively!

 What is Prolapse?

-When you hear the word “prolapse”, we’re talking about pelvic organ prolapse (POP).
-This is when one, or multiple, pelvic organs (in the case of female anatomy) can droop down in towards the vagina and/or rectum.
+When you hear the word “prolapse”, this is referring to Pelvic Organ Prolapse (POP).
+This is when one, or multiple, pelvic organs can descend downwards in the vagina or rectum, or into the vaginal walls.

-While there are multiple types of prolapse, we’ll discuss the three most common types of prolapse that tend to affect postpartum women.
+While there are multiple types of prolapse, but here I want to discuss the 3 most common types of prolapse that tend to affect postpartum people.

 They are: cystocele, rectocele, and uterine prolapse.
-These are all vaginal prolapses, meaning that the organs fall towards the vagina.
+These are all vaginal prolapses, meaning that the organs descend downwards in, or towards the vagina.

 2).
 Rectocele: is prolapse of the rectum